StoryTreeGames/windowing/README.md

 > 🗒️ Note: Peek [StoryTree](https://github.com/StoryTreeGames) as the larger scoped project inspiring this one.
 I am currently bouncing between Zig and Rust.
 Rust would be easier to use with a more mature ecosystem; however, Zig is maturing a lot and is in need of some good packages for the
 > new package manager with version `0.12`.
 If Zig ends up being the language I use for `StoryTree` this repo will be moved to the `StoryTree` orginization.

 > ⚠️ Warn: This repo is more exploritory and the API is subject to change with every merge into the main branch.
-To help with the volitile nature this project will be split into a develop and a main branch.
+To help with the volitile nature, this project will be split into a develop and a main branch.